BananaTigeer2/maven-javafx-ms3/README.md

 * If a column fails validation, the row containing the column data will be identified as a bad record.

 ###### Writing files
-* Existing output files with similar file name to input file must not be overwritten.
-Create a new file and have <br/>
+* Existing output files with similar file name to input file must not be overwritten. <br/>

 ###### Performance